zoriya/blog/content/blogs/transcoder/index.md

 So how should we fix that?
 The obvious idea is to start the new encode directly at the requested segment so users don't have to wait.
 While the idea is pretty simple, actually implementing it is a lot harder.
 First of all, you want to start the transcode at a specific segment but you don't know the start time in seconds of that segment.
 And even if we knew the start time of the segment, we can't simply remove previous segments from the index.m3u8 file.
 Its illegal to do so and the player would not be able to seek before in the video.

-In truth, I also skipped over an important rule of HLS that we break with current appreach: each variants needs to have the same segments as the others.
+In truth, HLS has another rule: each variants needs to have their segments aligned (same length and start time).
 I'll steel a diagram from a twitch's blog:

 ![twitch image]